wayfair/brickkit-android/README.md

 >- Pass in or hard-code the padding you want this brick instance to have.

-## Manager your bricks with BrickDataManager
+## Manage your bricks with BrickDataManager

 The 'BrickDataManager' manages the RecyclerView's adapter and manipulates the bricks.
 You could add/remove 'bricks' at different positions, get/replace 'bricks' at certain positions.